mrclay/ki100/README.md

 });

 // in the app's login process
-if (!$core->triggerEvent('before_login', true, ['user' => $user])) {
+if (!$core->triggerEvent('allow_login', true, ['user' => $user])) {
     // abandon login
 }
 ```

 # Event-alterable function calls

 call() provides a more formal way for plugins to collaborate on a "function call", a little like a [pointcut](https://en.wikipedia.org/wiki/Pointcut).
-First it passes the function arguments through an event.
-Then, if a script has been put in place to handle the function, it's executed and the return value is used.
-The return value is then passed through another event.
+First it passes the function arguments through the event `call_args:<function name>`.
+Then, if a script has been put in place to handle the function (see below), it's executed and the return value is used.
+The return value is then passed through another event `call:<function name>`.
 In effect, plugins can modify arguments, perform tasks before/after, or cancel propagation to set the return value.

 Let's set up a basic subtract operation.